 Name Corrections | Merging a Name| Splitting a Name | Removing a Name

-There are no strict rules when it comes to proper names.
-The correct way of writing a name depends on the individual, and may differ between people for the same name in the same country.
-Names should be submitted in the following form: Last Name, First Name(s).
-Examples:
+There are no strict rules when it comes to proper names and the correct way of writing a name depends on the individual, and may differ between people for the same name in the same country.

-When displaying filmographies and film credits, the names are converted to the more common/clearer "First Last" format (i.e. Cruise, Tom is shown as Tom
+But don't worry, when displaying filmographies, the names are converted to the more common/clearer "First name Last Name" format (i.e. Cruise, Tom is shown as Tom Cruise).

 General Rule: The primary name for a person in IMDb is the one by which they are most often credited.